| |

 it being the 'saltire' of Heraldry, and significant

+of strength and progress."
 Although Miles described his flag as a heraldic saltire,

 it had been thought to be erroneously described since the